learn-co-curriculum/programming-univbasics-nds-quiz/README.md

 ?: Which structure does the following real-world description suggest?

-"We want t model a decision structure.
+"We want to model a decision structure.
 At every step, from the first decision, there will be a positive choice and a negative choice.
 All choices are uniform."